 Smart phone or Tablet detected.
 This page has been rendered to make it easier for small screens.
 If the text is still difficult to read, try turning your phone or tablet sideways on.
 To view the pages in 'normal' PC layout, switch to desktop mode

-All our indoor meetings run from 7.30 to 10pm in the Church Hall, St James-the-Less, Stubbings, Maidenhead, SL6 6QW (for directions, see our About & Contact page)
+We have now moved back to indoor meetings (starting with the September 2021 meeting).
+These run from 7.30 to 10pm in the Church Hall, St James-the-Less, Stubbings, Maidenhead, SL6 6QW (for directions, see our About & Contact page)

 Meetings are normally on the first Friday of the month, September to June.
 There are no indoor meetings in July or August (unless indicated)

 Beginners and visitors are always welcome at our indoor meetings (you don't have to join, however a £2 contribution toward the costs of the hall hire would be most welcome !)